lancedb/lancedb/docs/src/fts.md

 # Full-text search

-LanceDB provides support for full-text search via [Tantivy](https://github.com/quickwit-oss/tantivy) (currently Python only), allowing you to incorporate keyword-based search (based on BM25) in your retrieval solutions.
-Our goal is to push the FTS integration down to the Rust level in the future, so that it's available for Rust and JavaScript users as well.
-Follow along at [this Github issue](https://github.com/lancedb/lance/issues/1195)
+LanceDB provides support for full-text search via Lance (before via [Tantivy](https://github.com/quickwit-oss/tantivy) (Python only)), allowing you to incorporate keyword-based search (based on BM25) in your retrieval solutions.

-## Installation
+## Installation (For only version <= 0.11.0)

 To use full-text search, install the dependency [`tantivy-py`](https://github.com/quickwit-oss/tantivy-py):